Mária Széchy: After her husband's death

-She nevertheless continued to travel around her estates and manage them and her financial and legal matters with the help of Ferenc Lessenyei Nagy, an old member of the household.
-During her widowhood, she had little credit and could not get loans, only if she mortgaged her gold or silver.
-She secured a large grant from the royal court in April 1669 to settle her most urgent debts, and she started selling her estates.
-The king barred her from selling Murány, for which she had already negotiated a high price.
-Because of her frequent illness, the estates she still held were mismanaged.
+She nevertheless continued to travel around her estates and tried to manage them with the help of Ferenc Lessenyei Nagy, an old member of the household who increasingly controlled her affairs.
+Because of her frequent illness, the estates were mismanaged.
+Her financial situation worsened, and now she could only get loans if she mortgaged her gold and silver.
+In April 1669, she secured a large grant from the royal court to settle her most urgent debts and started selling her estates.
+She negotiated a high price for Murány, but the emperor-king barred her from selling it.